jbarratt/serialized-hugo/content/post/2018/feed_finding_three_ways.md

 title = "Finding Feeds 3 Ways"
 date = "2018-06-01T14:44:46-07:00"
-description = "Using Pinboard bookmarks to populate a Feed Reader, Overengineering Edition"
+description = "Using Pinboard bookmarks to populate a Feed Reader, Overengineering Edition" summary = "Using Pinboard bookmarks to populate a Feed Reader, Overengineering Edition"
 +++

 I took a break from using an feed reader for a few years.
 I was a big fan of the original Google Reader, and when it died, semi-moved to [Feedly](https://feedly.com/i/welcome), but it never quite stuck.
 I stopped using it all together as part of a general information diet a few years ago.
 Feed readers are great, though.
 There's been a definite hole in my knowledge and awareness of how things are moving in technology, and it was time to get back into the (moderate) habit.